styled-components/jest-styled-components/README.md

 })
 ```

-The matcher supports a third `options` parameter which makes it possible to search for rules nested within an [At-rule](https://developer.mozilla.org/en/docs/Web/CSS/At-rule) ([media](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) and [supports](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports)) or to add modifiers to the class selector.
+The matcher supports a third `options` parameter which makes it possible to search for rules nested within an [At-rule](https://developer.mozilla.org/en/docs/Web/CSS/At-rule) ([media](https://developer.mozilla.org/en-US/docs/Web/CSS/@media)) or to add modifiers to the class selector.
 This feature is supported in React only, and more options are coming soon.

 ```js
 const Button = styled.button`